UYildiz12/Multiarrangement-for-videos/README.md

 ```

 Results file will be available via .xlsx and .csv versions in "datetime.xlsx/csv" format at output directory.

+Notes:
+- Image stimuli are supported alongside video/audio.
+The UI will show image‑specific instructions for image‑only folders.
+- If a directory mixes media types (e.g., images + videos), a confirmation prompt appears so you can cancel or proceed.

 ### Set‑Cover Experiment (More detailed)